| As the second witness was leaving,

 lady both see the healer as soon as you can."

-Eowyn waited, feeling uncomfortable being idle whilst Valaina
+Eowyn waited, feeling most uncomfortable being idle whilst Valaina

-she said.
-"Would you like to try it again?"
+"My lady," she said, "would you like to try it

 "You look lovely, melmenya!"